bonfire-networks/bonfire-app/docs/DEPLOY.md

 The common and convenient way for adding HTTPS is by using a reverse proxy like Nginx or Caddyserver (the latter of which is bundled as part of the docker compose setup).

-Caddyserver and other servers can handle generating and setting up HTTPS certificates automatically, but if you need TLS/SSL certificates for nginx, you can look get some for free with [letsencrypt](https://letsencrypt.org/).
+Some web servers (like Caddy or Traefik) can handle generating and setting up HTTPS certificates automatically, but if you need TLS/SSL certificates for nginx, you can look get some for free with [letsencrypt](https://letsencrypt.org/).
 The simplest way to obtain and install a certificate is to use [Certbot.](https://certbot.eff.org).
 Depending on your specific setup, certbot may be able to get a certificate and configure your web server automatically.

-If you've built from source, you should point the nginx root directory to be `_build/prod/rel/bonfire/lib/bonfire-[current-version]/priv/static`
+There is an example nginx configuration provided at `flavours/classic/config/deploy/nginx.conf` and one for Caddy at `flavours/classic/config/deploy/Caddyfile2-https`

-There is an example nginx configuration provided at `flavours/classic/config/deploy/nginx.conf`
+> NOTE: If you've built from source, you should point the web server root directory to be `_build/prod/rel/bonfire/lib/bonfire-[current-version]/priv/static`

 ### Nix